lamng3/usaco-guide/c++/books/dp_computing_contest/README.md

 ```

 ## Bitmask DP
 When N is sufficiently small enough that an exponential solution is better than a factorial one.
+Bitmask DP is also called Subset DP.

 **Bitwise XOR:** `1 ^ 1 = 1`, otherwise 0.